PeterdeGuzman/PeterdeGuzman/README.md

 ## Hi there 👋

-### 📫 Please reach out to me at peter.deguzman@duke.edu!

-I am a current Master's in Data Science graduate student at Duke University.
+I am a recent graduate of the Master's in Interdisciplinary Data Science program at Duke University.

 ### 🔭 I’m currently working on:
 - An article with the Department of Political Science analyzing social media data on emerging trends in youth political participation and political polarization